RayHollister/jaxplays/README.md

 Our ultimate goal is to expand beyond a mere repository of historical data, and become a hub for all things related to the thriving theatre scene in the region.

-Stay tuned for updates on our efforts to provide a one-stop-shop for current and upcoming shows, ticket purchasing, reviews, and more!
+Stay tuned for updates on our efforts to provide a one-stop-shop for current and upcoming productions, ticket purchasing, reviews, and more!

 ## Who is JaxPlays?